 Pecorino is a true Italian cheese that is the oldest entry in the hallowed pantheon.
 It is ready up from sheep’s milk and produces a crumbly, firm texture.
 The cheese has a pungent aroma and a punch of soft spices in taste.
 Also, it tastes tangy and salty.
 The cheese is not as mature as parmesan, but this adds an incredible flavor to pasta and risotto.

 What makes cheese tasty?

-The person who has tasted almost all different types of cheese can tell the actual taste.
-Some are solid, some are soft, creamy, some are elastic, or some have a nutty, earthy taste.
+A person who has tasted almost all different types of cheese can tell the actual taste.
+Some are solid, some are soft and creamy, some are elastic, and some have a nutty, earthy taste.
 Nonetheless, it is not possible for everyone to check them out by touring around the world.
 We have brought out all the tastes of various types of cheese.